01mf02/jq-lang-spec/impl.md

-The other main jq interpreters, namely `jq` and gojq, both compile a jq program to a list of imperative instructions and execute it, whereas jaq compiles a jq program to an abstract syntax tree and interprets it, yielding an iterator over output values.
+The other main jq interpreters, namely `jq` and gojq, both compile a jq program to a list of imperative instructions and execute it, whereas jaq compiles a jq program to an abstract syntax tree and interprets it.

-jaq's public issue tracker has allowed us to identify which parts of our semantics cause compatibility problems for jq users.
+jaq's public issue tracker has been instrumental to identify which parts of our semantics cause compatibility problems for jq users.
-This is particularly interesting for our path-less update semantics, where our semantics diverge most notably from `jq`.
+This particularly matters for our pathless update semantics, where we diverge most notably from `jq`.
 <!-- https://github.com/01mf02/jaq/pull/285 -->
-Users reported three issues caused by the update semantics described in this paper;
+Users reported three issues caused by pathless update semantics;
 these were all about the semantics of "`.. |= g`".
-As explained in @ex:rec-update, our original semantics could cause infinite loops, and we have since adjusted our semantics to address this issue.
+As explained in @ex:rec-update, our original semantics could cause infinite loops.
+The semantics shown in this paper address this issue.
-The fact that there were three independent reports of the same issue related to update semantics shows that users extensively use updates in jaq and report their issues with it.
+The fact that there were three independent reports of the same issue related to updates shows that users extensively use updates in jaq and report their issues with it.
-The fact that no other issues with update semantics were reported so far indicates that our new update semantics preserve compatibility for a vast majority of users.
+The fact that no other issues with updates were reported so far indicates that our pathless update semantics preserve compatibility for a vast majority of users.
-Most reported issues have been about the command-line interface and filters in the standard library.
+Most reported issues concerned the command-line interface and filters in the standard library.
 There are currently no open issues related to